-The Office of Open Records regularly conducts training on the Right-to-Know Law for groups that wish to learn about the application of the RTKL, including both agencies and requesters.
+The Office of Open Records regularly conducts training on the Right-to-Know Law and the Sunshine Act for groups that wish to learn about the application of these laws, including both agencies and requesters.
 In addition, the OOR often partners with various organizations or associations (e.g., the Pennsylvania Bar Institute, the Pennsylvania State Associations of Township Supervisors, and the Pennsylvania State Associations of Boroughs) to provide a presenter or panelist.

 The OOR's basic RTKL training session includes a PowerPoint presentation providing an overview of the mechanics of requesting records under the RTKL, the agency's response, and the RTKL appeals process.
 The length of a basic RTKL training can vary depending on the format or the number of questions and discussion, although we can be flexible with time availability.
 We can also tailor a presentation to address a specific audience, such as agency officials, Open Records Officers, attorneys, community activists, or law enforcement officers.